Homepage

 Welcome to the Great Sunflower Project!

-We are delighted to have you join us and hope that you’ll become part of our community of gardeners, beekeepers, birders and naturalists who are providing thousands of records of pollinators each year.
-Your records are invaluable data on the state of our pollinators and are helping to build the best data set on plants and pollinators.
+We are delighted to have you join us and hope that you will become part of our community of gardeners, beekeepers, birders, teachers, families, and naturalists who provide thousands of pollinator records each year.
+Your records are invaluable data on the state of our pollinators and are helping to build one of the best datasets on plants and pollinators.

 🎁 A gift for our members

 As a thank-you for everything you do for pollinators, we have created Bee Identification Cards just for you.
-Download them here (log in first) and bring them into your garden this season.
+Download them here after logging in and bring them into your garden this season.

 🌻